tbrowder/advent2020/article.md

 The Santa Claus inspiration was from watching a rerun of the wonderful 1994 movie *The Santa Clause* starring Tim Allen.
 (Note there were also the sequels *The Santa Clause 2*, released in 2002, and *The Santa Clause 3: The Escape Clause*, released in 2006.)
+In case you've never heard the population of Santa's North Pole being estimated at over one million elves, I point you to this year's movie, [The Christmas Chronicles 2](https://www.imdb.com/title/tt11057644/?ref_=fn_al_tt_1), and ask the question: how do you suppose millions of children could be left gifts by Santa on Christmas without an operation with resources greater than Amazon, Fed EX, UPS, and the USPS combined?